 - Lesson 3: Plato’s Understanding of the Nature and Purpose of Education

 - Lesson 4: Plato’s Model of Education: Curriculum and Pedagogy

 - Lesson 5: Plato’s Educational Legacy and the Relevance and Implications of Plato’s Thought for Twenty-First-Century Education

 - Lesson 6: Conclusion and Recommendations for Further Study

 Dr. David Diener has a BA in philosophy and ancient languages from Wheaton College and an MA in philosophy, an MS in history and philosophy of education, and a dual PhD in philosophy and philosophy of education from Indiana University.
-He is the Head of School at Grace Academy in Georgetown, TX, and an adjunct philosophy professor at Taylor University.
+He works at Hillsdale College, where he is Headmaster of Hillsdale Academy and Lecturing Professor of Education.
 The Dieners have four children and enjoy working, playing, loving, and laughing together.

 To obtain a certification credit for this course, simply complete the quiz that follows each presentation in the course, and then also take the certification test at the end of the course.
 The quizzes are designed to ensure that you have understood the essential content of each presentation, and they can be taken more than once if necessary.
 The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload one short essay (of 600 to 750 words) demonstrating your understanding this course.
 When you have completed the course, a certificate that you can print or email will magically appear under the “My Courses” section of this website.

 For this course the essay assignment is:

 In 600 to 750 words, describe how Plato might respond to the purposes people often assign to education today.